exciteabletom/mazesolver/README.md

 This algorithm finds the shortest path through black and white maze images.
 It outputs an image with the path marked in green.

 ### Installing
-First make sure check that your python install version is >=3.5 with `python3 -V`.
+First make sure check that your python version is >=3.5 with `python3 -V`.

 To install, simply run `sudo python3 -m pip install mazesolver` on the command line.